The Shark Blog

 Shutouts are hard to predict, but there are certain goalie who

-Lundqvist).
-The obvious category (and
+Quick).
+The obvious category (and the

-the one that may be easiest to predict) is wins.
-At 5 points a piece, this is where you'll
+one that may be easiest to predict) is wins.

-want to weight a good bit of your ranking for this league.
+your ranking for this league.

 Bottom line: focus